twopiharris/pathToCamelot/README.md

 If "a" pressed, check if character collideswith an object.
 If so, call pickUp method.

 If "d" pressed, check if healing potion in inventory.
 If so, call heal method.

+##### Adjust Movement Speed by Terrain

+If tileState is 0, movespeed gets 2.
+If tileState is 1, movespeed gets 5.
+If tileState is 2, movespeed gets 0.5.
+If tileState is 3, movespeed is 0.2.

 #### Fight Method